-Currently, all the members of the executive management are engaged on the basis of an employment agreement.
-The employment agreements are for an indefinite term.
+Currently, all the members of the executive management are engaged on the basis of an employment agreement, each as supplemented by a severance agreement (together, the "executive agreements").
+The executive agreements are for an indefinite term.
 The employment agreements include, where appropriate, non-competition undertakings, as well as confidentiality and intellectual property transfer undertakings (which are intended to obtain maximum protection of our interests, under applicable laws and subject to the employee's agreement).

-- We hired Mr. Michael K. McGarrity, acting in the role of Chief Executive Officer, effective as of February 18, 2019.
-The executive employment agreement with Mr. McGarrity provides that if we terminate the employment agreement without cause or if Mr. McGarrity resigns for good reason, Mr. McGarrity shall be eligible to receive as severance an amount equal to twelve months of base salary in effect at the time of the separation.
-In addition, we have the right, exercisable at any time, to terminate the executive employment agreement with immediate effect for cause (as defined in the employment agreement) by providing written notice. - Acting under the direction of the Board of Directors, we hired Mr. Ron Kalfus, acting in the role of Chief Financial Officer, effective as of July 22, 2019.
-The executive employment agreement with Mr. Kalfus provides that if we terminate the employment agreement without cause or if Mr. Kalfus resigns for good reason, Mr. Kalfus shall be eligible to receive as severance an amount equal to six months of base salary in effect at the time of the separation, which amount will increase to twelve months of base salary for a termination that occurs after July 22, 2020.
-In addition, we have has the right, exercisable at any time, to terminate the executive employment agreement with immediate effect for cause (as defined in the employment agreement) by providing written notice.
+• We hired Mr. Michael K. McGarrity, acting in the role of Chief Executive Officer, effective as of February 18, 2019.
+The executive agreements with Mr. McGarrity provide that if we terminate his employment without cause or if Mr. McGarrity resigns for good reason, Mr. McGarrity shall be eligible to receive as severance an amount equal to eighteen months of base salary and after-tax equivalent healthcare insurance premiums in effect at the time of the separation.
+In addition, we have the right, exercisable at any time, to terminate the executive employment agreement with immediate effect for cause by providing written notice.

-- Acting under the direction of the Board of Directors, we hired Mr. John Bellano, acting in the role of Chief Commercial Officer, effective as of June 19, 2019.
-The executive employment agreement with Mr. Bellano provides that if we terminate the employment agreement without cause or if Mr. Bellano resigns for good reason, Mr. Bellano shall be eligible to receive as severance an amount equal to six months of base salary in effect at the time of the separation, which amount will increase to twelve months of base salary for a termination that occurs after June 19, 2020.
-In addition, we have the right, exercisable at any time, to terminate the executive employment agreement with immediate effect for cause (as defined in the employment agreement) by providing written notice. - The executive employment contract with Mr. Joe Sollee provides that if his employment is terminated for a reason other than serious misconduct or if Mr. Sollee resigns for good reason, he will be entitled to severance pay of nine months gross remuneration and benefits.
-In addition, we have the right, exercisable at any time, to terminate the executive employment agreement with immediate effect for cause (as defined in the employment agreement) by providing written notice.
+- Acting under the direction of the Board of Directors, we hired Mr. Ron Kalfus, acting in the role of Chief Financial Officer, effective as of July 22, 2019.
+The executive agreements with Mr. Kalfus provide that if we terminate his employment without cause or if Mr. Kalfus resigns for good reason, Mr. Kalfus shall be eligible to receive as severance an amount equal to twelve months of base salary and after-tax equivalent healthcare insurance premiums, each as in effect at the time of the separation.
+In addition, we have the right, exercisable at any time, to terminate the executive employment agreement with immediate effect for cause by providing written notice. - Acting under the direction of the Board of Directors, we hired Mr. John Bellano, acting in the role of Chief Commercial Officer, effective as of June 19, 2019.
+The executive agreements with Mr. Bellano provide that if we terminate his employment without cause or if Mr. Bellano resigns for good reason, Mr. Bellano shall be eligible to receive as severance an amount equal to twelve months of base salary and after-tax equivalent healthcare insurance premiums, each as in effect at the time of the separation.
+In addition, we have the right, exercisable at any time, to terminate the executive employment agreement with immediate effect for cause by providing written notice. - The executive agreements with Mr. Joe Sollee provides that if we terminate his employment without cause or if Mr. Sollee resigns for good reason, Mr. Sollee shall be eligible to receive as severance an amount equal to twelve months of base salary and after-tax equivalent healthcare insurance premiums, each as in effect at the time of the separation.
+In addition, we have the right, exercisable at any time, to terminate the executive employment agreement with immediate effect for cause by providing written notice.